 Who says homeschooling needs to focus only on the interests of the child?
 Homeschool can be a family affair.
 When a parent shares a love of a topic, that child will remember and learn.
 If you’re passionate about an activity, share it with your kids.

 For years, I included my kids in spring planting.
 They planted and harvested oodles of carrots in their very own garden patch.
 Digging in the dirt and finding earthworms and pill beetles was a delight.
 Understanding soil quality and growth habits, compost development, companion planting, and squash flower fertilization: no one would have taught them these skills if they hadn’t joined in on my interests.

-My husband’s interests in NFL and MLB, Canadian and American politics, Broadway theatre and presidential history have been infused my children’s education.
-At bedtime and breakfast, in transit or at campfire, our kids have had all manners of discussions of these topics with their dad.
+My husband’s interests in NFL and MLB, Canadian and American politics, Broadway theatre, and presidential history have been infused with my children’s education.
+At bedtime and breakfast, in transit, or at the campfire, our kids have had all manners of discussions of these topics with their dad.

 No matter the interest, you can spend a few minutes a day engaging your topics of interest.
 When they watch you passionately engaging in your interests, they will see that learning continues throughout a lifetime.